ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

    }
    ```

 4. Edit layout file.
-The following code are the necessary content for you to display the camera UI and barcode decode result.
+The following code is the necessary content for you to display the camera UI and barcode decode result.

    ```xml
    <com.dynamsoft.dce.CameraView